Otooo/webid/README.md

 #### Using **Make**file:
   1. Clone the project in your local machine.
   2. Type `cd backend && cp .env-example .env && cd ..` in project root.
+  3. Type `cd frontend && cp .env-example .env && cd ..` in project root.
-  3. Type `make build` in project root.
+  4. Type `make build` in project root.
 It will build the containers.
-  4. Type `make` in project root.
+  5. Type `make` in project root.
 It will run the containers in _daemon_ mode.
-  5. Type `make seed` in project root.
+  6. Type `make seed` in project root.
 It will configure the initials data in mongodb.
-  6. The application will be running on **[http://localhost:8080](http://localhost:8080)**.
+  7. The application will be running on **[http://localhost:8080](http://localhost:8080)**.
-  7. The api will be running on **[http://localhost:9000/api](http://localhost:9000/api)**.
+  8. The api will be running on **[http://localhost:9000/api](http://localhost:9000/api)**.

 #### Using **docker-compose**:
   1. Clone the project in your local machine.
   2. Type `cd backend && cp .env-example .env && cd ..` in project root.
+  2. Type `cd frontend && cp .env-example .env && cd ..` in project root.
   3. Type ``docker-compose -f ./backend/docker-compose.yml up -d; docker-compose -f ./frontend/docker-compose.yml up -d`` in project root.
 It will build the containers and will run the containers in _daemon_ mode.
   4. Type `docker-compose -f ./backend/docker-compose.yml exec api_webid node ...` in project root.
 It will configure the initials data in mongodb.
   5. The application will be running on **[http://localhost:8080](http://localhost:8080)**.